 This website functions as my personal/professional website for hosting summaries of my research, a list of publications, and whatever little bits I feel like blogging about.
 You can find more information on my research at my Google Scholar page.
 You can find my official USGS staff profile here.

-Please get in touch with me if you want to talk bees, genetics, fire, or if you notice any site errors.
+Please get in touch with me if you want to talk about any of the above interests or if you notice any site errors.
 I am fairly active on twitter if that’s your thing: @_JohnMola.